realjackcrew/leornian/server/src/llm/mainJsonIntentPrompt.md

 Example 6

-User: “Which five nights this year did I sleep the longest?
-And when did I go to bed and wake up?”
+User: "Which five nights this year did I sleep the longest?
+And when did I go to bed and wake up?"

 {
   "satisfiable": true,